Clenching, Grinding, and Jaw Pain

 Stress Management Support: Help children and parents recognize and manage stress that may cause grinding.

-Smiling child in orange shirt in front of a brick wall, framed by a green circle.
+Smiling child in an orange shirt against a brick wall, framed by a green circular border

 Preventing Clenching and Grinding